americusmaximus/ImageBox/README.md

 [Color] A matrix value floating point number parameter for some types of matrices.
 The parameter is optional, default value is going to be used if the value is not provided.

 ##### mode
 A mode of ImageBox execution.
 Mode is a required parameter.
-Possible values are "Color", "Rotate", "Split", "Stats".
+Possible values are "Color", "Flip", "Rotate", "Split", and "Stats".

 - "Color" mode allows the user to manipulate the input image colors.
+- "Flip" mode allows the user to flip the image along the image axes.
 - "Rotate" mode allows user to rotate the input image by a specified angle.
 -"Split" mode allows the user to split the input image into a number of smaller images.
 - "Stats" mode analyzes the input image and produces color statistics.